Skip to main content

 }

-The vpc.tf configuration will make sure our VPC infrastructure is created:
+The vpc.tf configuration ensures our VPC infrastructure is created:

 locals {